Working through flu season

 COVID-19 and the annual flu season

 Preparing for the annual flu season, including getting a flu vaccine and staying home when you are sick, is more important than ever this year due to COVID-19.
-Visit The Whole U’s Flu Shot Clinic page for clinic schedules and answers to frequently asked questions.
 Visit the University’s novel coronavirus information website for more information about COVID-19.
 While time off options related to the flu and for COVID-19 overlap, there are also important differences.
 Review requirements posted on UWHR’s Working during COVID-19 page to compare and don’t hesitate to contact your leave specialist with questions.

 Prevention and recovery